vahid28k/vahid28k.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a software engineer at 3DT Holdings, working on biomedical applications for cardiac mechanics.
-I develop advanced software tools that assist surgeons in performing precise and effective heart procedures.
+I develop software tools that assist surgeons in performing precise and effective heart procedures.
 Prior to this, I worked as a machine learning scientist/engineer at General Motors, focusing on high definition mapping for ADAS applications.
 Before joining industry, I served as a postdoctoral researcher at the University of Utah and the University of Illinois, Urbana-Champaign, where I conducted research in computational science and engineering, focusing on scalable computational algorithms for design optimization and uncertainty quantification of complex engineering systems.
 My research interests are:

 * Multifidelity-Multilevel Approaches for Uncertainty Quantification
 * Numerical Linear Algebra